Eptwalabha/template-nokiajam/README.md

 - the project's viewport width and height
 - in the main scene, change the size the `SubViewport` node "`Screen`" in the main scene

-If I have time, I'll try to make this simpler
+I'll try to simplify the process in the future